viewing Apigee X documentation.

 apigee-remote-service-envoydirectories.
 You will use these environment variables throughout the documentation:

 You are now ready to set up and use the Apigee Adapter for Envoy to proxy API calls with Apigee API management.
-The following example shows you how to use the adapter with Apigee hybrid:
+The following examples shows you how to use the adapter with Apigee X and Apigee hybrid: